SigmoidAI/articles/README.md

 ---

-Video Object Tracking with Optical Flow and Yolo Original photo by Mak from UnsplashIntroduction
+Video Object Tracking with Optical Flow and Yolo

+Original photo by Mak from Unsplash

+Introduction

 Object Detection and Object Tracking is a quite useful thing for the modern world, especially when talking about solving real-life problems in fields associate with businesses (all of them) like agriculture, robotics, transportation and so on and so forth.
 This article is meant to make you familiar with the "Detection" and "Tracking" terms, and of course teach you how to implement this terms in code and visualizing.

 ---

 What is the difference between "Detection" and "Tracking"?

 When speaking about detecting an object, we limit ourselves to one frame, which means that the Objection Detection algorithm has to work with one picture, and ONLY detect a certain object/objects.
 Object Tracking is about the whole video.
 The algorithm needs to track one object across the entire video, thus making sure that this object is unique.
 This is the task for the tracker algorithms (DeepSort, Sort, Native CV2 Tracking Algorithms)[1].
 In general, we talk about certain ID's that are assigned to each object,the Kalman Filter (prediction of future position of the object) or even the Optical Flow (for tracking the moving objects).

 ---

 Methods and Algorithms Used

 Okay, since we understood what is detection and tracking, we can move on to the methodology and some advanced techniques.
 Optical Flow
 Optical flow is the pattern of apparent motion of image objects between two consecutive frames caused by the movement of object or camera.
 It is 2D vector field where each vector is a displacement vector showing the movement of points from first frame to second .